Infineon/Code-Examples-for-the-ModusToolbox-PSoC-6-SDK/README.md

 ## Creating the Code Example

-Download the example and unzip the repository onto your local machine.
+Download and unzip this repository onto your local machine.
 You can also clone the repository into a location on your local machine.

 In the ModusToolbox IDE, use **File > New > ModusToolbox IDE Application**.
 Pick your kit or device.
-You must use a supported kit or device as noted in the Requirements section above.
+You must use a supported kit or device.
+Supported kits are in the list of code examples below, and in the readme.txt file.

 In the **Starter Application** window, click the **Browse** button and navigate to the _modus.mk_ file for the example.
 Click **Next** and complete the application creation process.
 Then import all the projects in the archive or root directory.